cardano-foundation/developer-portal/docs/stake-pool-guide/register-stake-address.md

 image: ../img/og-developer-portal.png
 ---

 Registering a new stake pool involves two steps - Registering a stake address and registering the the pool metadata.
-Stake address needs to be registered on the blockchain to be useful and it requires:
+The stake address needs to be registered on the blockchain to be useful and it requires:

-* Create a registration certificate.
+* Creating a registration certificate.
-* Submit the certificate to the blockchain with a transaction.
+* Submitting the certificate to the blockchain with a transaction.

 To build the transaction the following information will be collected first:

-* tx-in: UTXO of the address that pays for the transaction and deposit
+* `tx-in`: UTXO of the address that pays for the transaction and deposit
-* tx-out: The transaction output as ADDRESS VALUE
+* `tx-out`: The transaction output as ADDRESS VALUE
-* invalid-hereafter: Time that transaction is valid until (in slots)
+* `invalid-hereafter`: Time that transaction is valid until (in slots)
-* certificate: stake address registration certificate
+* `certificate-file`: stake address registration certificate
-* fee: The fee amount in Lovelace
+* `fee`: The fee amount in Lovelace

-## {tx-in}:
+## `tx-in`:

-Query the UTXO of the address that pays for the transaction and deposit
+Query the UTXO of the address that pays for the transaction and deposit:

 ```
 cd $HOME/cardano-testnet/keys